-- 1. The off-set changes are going to take effect through Regulations.
-The changes are taking effect from 6 April 2021 but HMRC has not yet published draft regulations.
-To enable businesses to plan and software developers to make necessary changes, draft regulations need to be published imminently, along with guidance and IT specifications. - 2.
-As there are now only three months until implementation date, we would also recommend deferring commencement until April 2022. - 3.
-We reiterate our concerns about the proposals for materials, expressed in our response to the previous consultation (ICAEW REP 57/20 at paras 29-31), reproduced below in our detailed comments.
-This is not a clarification of but a change in the law. - 4.
-We urge HMRC to ensure that this legislation and the regulations and guidance etc which as noted above have not yet been published comply with our Ten Tenets for a Better Tax System, reproduced in Appendix 1, by which we benchmark the tax system and changes to it.
+- 1. The changes are being given effect through the Finance Bill with the off-set changes largely through secondary legislation.
+The changes came into effect on 6 April but the guidance that HMRC has published raises more questions than answers.
+It is now too late for businesses to plan and software developers to make necessary changes in advance of implementation date. - 2.
+As we are now past the implementation date with no comprehensive guidance, we recommend deferring commencement until April 2022 to give businesses time to prepare, as was done with the VAT reverse charge changes. - 3.
+Of particular concern are the proposals for materials which if implemented will not only reduce cash flow for contractors who do not hold gross payment status but also result in there being insufficient cash to pay sub-contractors amounts that they are owed.
+We recommend that the paragraph introducing this be deleted. - 4.
+We urge Parliament to ensure that this legislation and the regulations and guidance etc. comply with our Ten Tenets for a Better Tax System, reproduced in Appendix [1], by which we benchmark the tax system and changes to it.